sunlight filtering through tree calming image

 Jayne Doyle

-I have always been passionate about health and wellbeing.
-My early career began in the sports and leisure industry, where I held various administrative and management positions.
-At 24, following the unexpected passing of my father, I decided to take some time off to travel.
-This journey played a crucial role both in helping me to process my grief and introduced me to diverse cultures, spiritual traditions, and health models.
+I have always been deeply passionate about health and wellbeing, a journey that began in the sports and leisure industry where I gained valuable experience in various administrative and management roles.
+At 24, following the unexpected loss of my father, I took time off to travel, a transformative period that not only helped me navigate my grief but also opened my eyes to diverse cultures, spiritual traditions, and holistic health approaches.

 In 2000, I graduated from the University of Westminster, London with a BSc in Health Sciences and Complementary Therapies.
 This education provided a solid foundation for my practice, blending intuitive understanding with the knowledge of Western science and Eastern traditional systems.
 Over the next few years, I dedicated myself to personal development and practitioner training, whilst continuing to explore different parts of the world, understanding how different cultures experience and treat illness and promote wellness.

 As I developed my practice, I brought therapies into the corporate world and enjoyed many seasons working at some of the UK’s largest music festivals.
 Between 2010 and 2013, I volunteered with the charity Healing Hands Network, offering therapies to civilian survivors of war in Sarajevo, Bosnia.
-Each year, we’d spend two weeks offering trauma support through deep tissue massage, Reflexology and energy work and I was touched by the dignity and grace of the people, despite the horrors they endured.
+Each year, we’d spend two weeks offering therapies and I was touched by the dignity and grace of the people, despite the horrors they endured.

 After a family member was diagnosed with leukaemia my interest in Cancer Care developed.
 I worked as an Aromatherapist for Sue Ryder and completed a Diploma in Adapting Complementary Therapies in Cancer and Supportive Care from The Christie NHS Trust in Manchester.
 Soon after, in 2013, I secured my first full-time position as a Cancer and Palliative Care Complementary Therapist at Guy’s and St Thomas’ NHS Trust in London.